Wisutthithewi: Early life

-Visuddhidevi's origins are unclear; she may have been a daughter of Ketchettharaj, King of Lan Na, or Princess Ton Kham, the youngest daughter of Chettharat.
-Or she may have been the queen mother of her predecessor Mae Ku.
+Visuddhidevi's origins are unclear; she may have been a daughter of Ket, King of Lan Na, or Princess Ton Kham, the youngest daughter of Chettharat.
+Pensupa Sukkata, a historian, said that she may have been a consort of Kaew and queen mother of her predecessor Mae Ku.

 Reign

-The reign of her predecessor, Mekuti, saw Lan Na transition into a vassal state of the Toungoo empire.
+The reign of her predecessor, Mae Ku, saw Lan Na transition into a vassal state of the Toungoo empire.
 In 1564, she was installed as queen regnant by Bayinnaung, in response to Mekuti's refusal to join Bayinnaung's military campaign against Ayutthaya, which was seen by Bayinnaung as an act of rebellion.

 Throughout her fourteen-year reign, Lan Na enjoyed political stability, and Wisutthithewi offered tribute to the Toungoo empire, in exchange for political stability in her dominion, which had seen recurrent instability from raids and conflicts with neighboring territories.

 Wisutthithewi is portrayed in a contemporaneous Thai epic poem Khlong mangthra rop Chiang Mai (โคลงมังทรารบเชียงใหม่, lit. 'the "Epic of Mintaya's war against Chiang Mai'), written by an anonymous Lan Na author.
 The poem mentions a queen, Mae Mintaya Sri, which implies that she may have been wed to Bayinnaung.
 However, no other Burmese or Lan Na sources corroborate any marriage between Bayinnaung and Wisutthithewi; moreover, no Chiang Mai princess is listed among Bayinnaung's queens and concubines in these sources.